MihaiTGP/SudokuSolver/README.md

-# SudokuSolver
+# Sudoku
-This is a sudoku solver made with Python and Pygame.
+This is a sudoku game made in python (also contains a solver).

 ## Installation
  You need to have Python 3, Pygame, Numpy and Dokusan installed